 The historic city center of Braga is sprinkled with fascinating Roman ruins.
 One of them is Arco da Porta Nova, one of the oldest gates of the city.
 This gate is the best place in Braga to enjoy a romantic sunset over the city.

 Another landmark in the city center of Braga is Igreja de Santa Cruz, one of the most popular churches here.
-That is due to an interesting legend which goes something like this.
-If you see two roosters on the façade of the church, you will get married that same year.
-Any less or more than two, better luck next time.
+That is due to an interesting legend that goes something like this.

 Raio Palace

-Last but not least, you can also visit Raio Palace which is quite close to the city center.
+Last but not least, you can also visit Raio Palace, which is quite close to the city center.
 It is the most notorious Baroque building in the city made famous as the residence of a wealthy Portuguese merchant family.

-Today, Raio Palace is more or less the cultural center of Braga housing, within its opulent rooms, enviable collections of sculptures, paintings, and sacred books.
-The best part is there is no admission fee here and everybody is welcome to visit it during its working hours from Tuesday until Saturday.
+The best part is that there is no admission fee, and everybody is welcome to visit it during its working hours from Tuesday until Saturday.

 Best time to visit Braga Portugal

-Between the months of May and October is the best time to visit Braga.
-The weather is warm and dry.
-Warmest months are July, August, and September.
-The busiest month for tourism in Braga is May closely followed by the summer months of July and August.
+May is the busiest month for tourism in Braga, closely followed by the summer months of July and August.
 November is the least busiest.

 Recommended guided tours for Braga

-Hotels in Braga Portugal
+Hotels in Braga, Portugal

 Travelers usually visit Braga as a day trip from Porto.
 But if you are planning to stay for a night or two, there are some great accommodation options in the city and nearby.